ministryofjustice/cloud-platform/docs/INFO-our-ops-processes.md

 ## Our on call process

 Team members who are on call manage an on call rota in pagerduty.
-Anyone in the team is free to put themselves on the rota.
+The on call rota consists of a primary engineer and a secondary engineer.

+Team members that are new to the rota should ensure that they have a secondary who has enough knowledge and experience of the process to support them.

-The hours of on call are from 5PM - 10AM, with 5PM - 6PM and 9AM - 10AM being additionally covered by a team member from support who is online during those periods.
+The hours of on call are 7AM–10AM and 5PM–10PM weekdays, 7AM-10PM weekends and bank holidays.
+9AM - 10AM and 5PM - 6PM are additionally covered by a team member from support who is online during those periods.

 On call team members will respond to high priority incidents out of hours and will work on those incidents for up to 1 hour.
-If the engineer is not able to resolve the issue within that timeframe they will put the service into maintenance mode and put together a plan to resolve the issue in hours.
+If the engineer is not able to resolve the issue within that timeframe they will:

+* put the service into maintenance mode
+* inform the affected team
+* put together a plan to resolve the issue in hours

 ## Our documentation